 Courses Recently Taught

 After a century of development, cartoons, comic books, graphic novels and self-published zines are finding their potency and maturity as serious art forms.
 These cartoon-based mediums form collaboration between image and text, blending the shape and arc of classic literature with the conventions of visual storytelling.
 This course provides a solid foundation of ideas and methods for drawing and writing cartoons, comics, zines and graphic novels with an emphasis on effective characterization, plot progression and narrative structure.
 Students learn how to adapt writing to a comic through storyboarding; create a detailed script for dialogue, setting and action; and explore the interactive development of text and image.
 Required and recommended readings supplement the creative assignments.
 Class meetings consist of technical drawing demonstrations, writing and drawing exercises, and discussions for weekly assignments and longer projects.
-This counts toward the intermediate requirement for the major and minor.
+This counts toward the intermediate course requirement for the major.
 Prerequisite: ARTS 102.
 Offered every other year.

 This course is an introduction to the fundamental principles of painting.
 The course begins with an investigation into painting materials and how they influence ideas.
 Students explore color, composition and surface development on board, panel and canvas, while focusing on a wide range of basic approaches to oil painting.
 We utilize traditional and nontraditional contemporary methods to address the historically established genres of still life, landscape and portraiture.
 Visual literacy and conceptual growth are essential.
 Teacher presentations, group critiques, student reports and readings along with individual instruction help the student to develop original concepts.
-This counts toward the intermediate requirement for the major and minor.
+This counts toward the intermediate course requirement for the major.
 Prerequisite: ARTS 102 or 106.
 Offered once a year.

 This class is an intensive studio course that explores painting as a means of investigating and developing personally meaningful imagery.
 As an introduction, we examine the parallel ideas of art for art's sake and art for the people, as well as the evolution of American painting from the early 20th century to the present.
 Throughout the semester, we study the work of contemporary painters.
 Students are expected to master a wide range of visual vocabularies and approach painting from a variety of aesthetic points of view.
 Through structured problem-solving assignments, students are encouraged to find ways of addressing common experiences as well as developing independent work.
 These assignments are designed to assist in expanding perceptions and imagination, and translating them into painted images.
 Group and one-on-one critiques help develop critical thinking and the ability to articulate ideas about art.
-This counts toward the intermediate requirement for the major and minor.
+This counts toward the intermediate course requirement for the major.
 Prerequisite: ARTS 102, 106, 250 or 345.
 Offered once a year.

 This first semester of a two-semester sequence is designed to enable students to develop their personal artistic vision based on the foundation of introductory and intermediate studio art courses.
 Students are expected to develop a self-generated body of creative work based on a concentrated investigation of materials, methods and ideas.
 They develop oral and written presentation and research skills as they work toward a professional exhibition in the second semester.
 Critiques, discussions, presentations and readings provide context and feedback for this process.
 Students learn to develop the elements necessary for professional exhibition of a cohesive body of work, including developing ideas, writing an artist's statement and resume, and perfecting presentation skills.
 Studio art majors are expected to take this class and ARTS 481 with two different faculty members.
 This course is required for studio art majors.
-Prerequisite: senior art major or permission of instructor.
+Senior art majors only.
 Offered every fall.

 The studio art faculty does not recommend individual study because we feel it is important for students to work in the context of other student artists.
 We understand, however, that on rare occasions an individual study may be appropriate.
 Individual study must be approved by the department according to the following guidelines: it should be undertaken only when a student has exhausted all the options for that medium in the regular curriculum.
 The subject for an individual study must be in a discipline in which the faculty member has expertise.
 When possible, the individual study student should participate in some aspects of a course working in a similar medium in the faculty member's field in order to gain feedback from other students.
 The student is responsible for writing a contract and maintaining a schedule.
 Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.
 An individual study does not count toward the requirements for the major; it is considered an extra course.